-Application:
+Application

-All Regional employees who are responsible for the control, administration and reporting of investments managed by the Corporation.
+All Regional employees who are responsible for the control, administration and reporting of investments managed by the Corporation and external clients.

-Purpose:
+Purpose

-This policy establishes the objectives, standards of care, eligible investments, reporting requirements and responsibilities for the prudent management of surplus funds and investments including those managed, where applicable, on behalf of external clients.
+This policy is to establish an investment program for the Region.
+It details the objectives, standards of care, eligible investments, reporting requirements and responsibilities for the management of surplus funds and investments including those managed by the Corporation, where applicable, on behalf of external clients.

-Definitions:
+Definitions